zhjtwx/BATNet/README.md

 ## Installation

 ### Prerequisites
-- Ubuntu 16.04.4 LTS
+- Ubuntu 24.04.2 LTS
-- Python 3.6.13
+- Python 3.8.2
-- Pytorch 1.10.0+cu113
+- Pytorch 2.4.1+cu121
-- NVIDIA GPU + CUDA_10.1 CuDNN_8.2
-This repository has been tested on NVIDIA TITANXP.
+This repository has been tested on Tesla V100-SXM2-32GB.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.

 ### Setup
 ```bash